 volumes:

-static-files:What each field maps to under the hood
+db-data:What each field maps to

 | Compose field | Docker equivalent | Notes |